Cheating in bridge: Richard Katz and Larry T. Cohen, 1977: Accusation, legal proceedings, end of partnership

-During the January 1977 North American Team Trials, an allegation of improper communication between partners Richard H. Katz and Larry T. Cohen, two members of the John Gerber team, was made.
+During the January 1977 North American Team Trials, an allegation of improper communication between partners Richard H. Katz and Larry T. Cohen, (Note: This is not Larry Cohen who authored the Law of Total Tricks.) two members of the John Gerber team, was made.
 Tournament officials investigated and resulted in ACBL President Louis Gurvich announcing that Katz and Cohen had resigned from their team and from the ACBL.
 Reduced to three members, the Gerber team was forced to forfeit.
-(NB This is not the Larry Cohen who authored the Law of Total Tricks.)

 When newspaper articles quoted "reliable sources" as saying that the pair had been guilty of serious infractions against the proprieties of bridge, Katz and Cohen filed a $44 million lawsuit alleging defamation of character, interference with business interests, false accusations of cheating, coerced withdrawal from the trials and forced resignation from the ACBL.
 They demanded that they be reinstated as ACBL members and that the trials resume.
 Katz and Cohen later filed another suit accusing the ACBL of violation of federal antitrust actions.

-An out-of-court settlement was reached on February 23, 1982 where it was agreed as follows:
+An out-of-court settlement was reached on 23 February 1982 where it was agreed as follows: